TamasNeumer/Ph03nix-InterviewPrep/Java/Hibernate/apress_BeginningHibernate.md

         }
     ```
 - **Loading Entities**
+  - **LOAD**
     - Each of the following `load()` method requires the object’s primary key as an identifier.
       ```java
       public <T> T load(Class<T> theClass, Serializable id) public Object load(String entityName, Serializable id)
       public void load(Object object, Serializable id)
       ```
     - With the more advanced loading methods you can specify the locking mode.
       ```java
       public <T> T load(Class<T> theClass, Serializable id, LockMode lockMode) public Object load(String entityName, Serializable id, LockMode lockMode)
       ```
-    - NONE: Uses no row-level locking, and uses a cached object if available; this is the Hibernate default.
+      - `NONE`: Uses no row-level locking, and uses a cached object if available; this is the Hibernate **default**.
-    - READ: Prevents other SELECT queries from reading data that is in the middle of a transaction (and thus possibly invalid) until it is committed.
+      - `READ`: Prevents other `SELECT` queries from reading data that is in the middle of a transaction (and thus possibly invalid) until it is committed.
-    - UPGRADE: Uses the SELECT FOR UPDATE SQL syntax to lock the data until the transaction is finished.
+      - `UPGRADE`: Uses the SELECT FOR UPDATE SQL syntax to lock the data until the transaction is finished.
-    - UPGRADE_NOWAIT: Uses the NOWAIT keyword (for Oracle), which returns an error immediately if there is another thread using that row; otherwise this is similar to UPGRADE.
+      - `UPGRADE_NOWAIT`: Uses the NOWAIT keyword (for Oracle), which returns an error immediately if there is another thread using that row; otherwise this is similar to UPGRADE.
-    - UPGRADE_SKIPLOCKED: Skips locks for rows already locked by other updates, but otherwise this is similar to UPGRADE.
+      - `UPGRADE_SKIPLOCKED`: Skips locks for rows already locked by other updates, but otherwise this is similar to UPGRADE.
-    - OPTIMISTIC: This mode assumes that updates will not experience contention.
+      - `OPTIMISTIC`: This mode assumes that updates will not experience contention.
 The entity’s contents will be verified near the transaction’s end.
-    - OPTIMISTIC_FORCE_INCREMENT: This is like OPTIMISTIC, except it forces the version of the object to be incremented near the transaction’s end.
+      - `OPTIMISTIC_FORCE_INCREMENT`: This is like OPTIMISTIC, except it forces the version of the object to be incremented near the transaction’s end.
-    - PESSIMISTIC_READ and PESSIMISTIC_WRITE: Both of these obtain a lock immediately on row access.
+      - `PESSIMISTIC_READ` and PESSIMISTIC_WRITE: Both of these obtain a lock immediately on row access.
-    - PESSIMISTIC_FORCE_INCREMENT: This obtains the lock immediately on row access, and also immediately updates the entity version.
+      - `PESSIMISTIC_FORCE_INCREMENT`: This obtains the lock immediately on row access, and also immediately updates the entity version.
+    - It will always return a **“proxy”** (Hibernate term) without hitting the database.
+In Hibernate, proxy is an object with the given identifier value, its properties are not initialized yet, it just look like a temporary fake object.
+Properties are only fetched from the database when you actually refer to them / i.e. when you actually use them.
+If it turns out, that the object with the given ID doesn't exist in the database anymore, it throws an `ObjectNotFoundException`.
     - You should not use a `load()` method unless you are sure that the object exists.
 If you are not certain, then use one of the `get()` methods.
-The `load()` methods will throw an exception if the unique ID is not found in the database, whereas the `get()` methods will merely return a null reference.
+The `load()` methods will **throw an exception** if the unique ID is not found in the database, whereas the `get()` methods will merely return a `null` reference.
+- **GET**
+  - `get()` returns the object by fetching it from database or from hibernate cache.
     ```java
     public <T> T get(Class<T> clazz, Serializable id) public Object get(String entityName, Serializable id)